jefferywmoore/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

       - Storage Limitation
       - Security
       - Accountability
+    - Personal Information Protection and Electronic Documents Act (PIPEDA): Canadian law that governs the use of personal information
     - California Consumer Privacy Act (CCPA)
     - Be familiar with the EU Data Protection Directive
     - Be familiar with the requirements around healthcare data, credit card data and other PII data as it relates to various countries and their laws and regulations